Department of Information and Communications Engineering

 Better computing technology via better human models

 Our objective is to enhance the ease-of-use, safety, and user experience of computers.
 Much of the potential of computing remains untapped due to a mismatch between its design and the abilities and preferences of users.
 Developing accurate but practical predictive models of human behavior could revolutionarize the design and engineering of computing applications.
 Understanding the underlying latent factors driving human behavior stands as a crucial challenge in the creation of such human-centric technology.
-Applications of our models include:
+Our models can be used for:

 - Inferring from data users’ capabilities, beliefs, and preferences